sanujis/Intellihack_Insighta_2/README.md

 ## Reproducing Results:

 After running the script, the output will include the Silhouette Score and Davies-Bouldin Index, along with the segmented results displayed in a visual format.

+If you prefer to view the Customer segmentation notebook without running the Python script, you can open it directly on GitHub or use an online tool such as Google Colab.
+Open the notebook and you can view all the code and outputs